 As your workload changes, you can expand your cluster to improve its query performance, system availability, and fault tolerance.
 Expanding a cluster adds more nodes to the cluster.
 During an expansion, you can also change the replication factor of your cluster.

 If you are expanding to a single-node installation, TigerGraph must already be installed on the new node in exactly the same version as the original.
 For expansion to a target cluster, the target cluster should be running a cluster installation of TigerGraph Server exactly the same version as the original that you are expanding from.
 You must expand to all nodes in the target cluster, not a portion of them.

 Ensure that there is some data loaded into your cluster.
 Cluster expansion will fail if the cluster is empty of data.

-No loading jobs, queries, or REST requests are running on the new node or the cluster.
+No loading jobs, queries, or REST requests are running on the original or the expansion target.

 Obtain a few key measures for the state of your data before the expansion, such as vertex counts/edge counts or certain query results.
 This will be useful in verifying data integrity after the expansion completes.

 If the original cluster is a single node installation, make sure the IP used is not a local loopback address such as 127.0.0.1.

 If you have ever run a schema change job to delete a vertex attribute or edge attribute, cluster expansion may lead to issues reading attributes of that vertex or edge type.
 Prior to expansion, run the following command as the TigerGraph Linux user on your instance to check if you can proceed safely.
 Make sure all TigerGraph services are running when you run the script: